 • Repeal the state abortion ban

-• Implement legislation that bans all state police agencies from cooperating with federal agencies on immigration issues
+• Implement legislation that bans all state police agencies from cooperating with federal agencies on immigration and adjacent issues

 Accountability of Government: